RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 **The advantages of Our Method are following aspects:**

-**Efficiency: It can directly perform sharpening and SISR on single satellite scene image with superior speed.**
+**(1) Efficiency: It can directly perform sharpening and SISR on single satellite scene image with superior speed.**

-**Parameter Setting: It only needs to set one adjustable parameter in the proposed method.**
+**(2) Parameter Setting: It only needs to set one adjustable parameter in the proposed method.**

-**Preservation: It can preserve origin radiometric information as much as possible.**
+**(3) Preservation: It can preserve origin radiometric information as much as possible.**

-**Automation: It fulfills the automatic sharpening process during the radiometic correction of raw satellite images in the satellite ground station.**
+**(4) Automation: It fulfills the automatic sharpening process during the radiometic correction of raw satellite images in the satellite ground station.**

 ## 2. Results Presentation